 I wish I had a video of what happens next, but YouTube seems deadset on not letting that happen.
 But it was one of the coolest things I had ever seen in my life.

 For nearly every fan of Spongebob out there, this is considered to be the best episode of the entire show.
+The finest moment of Stephen Hillenberg.
 It gave us so many jokes and funny moments: from the “dying animal” joke at the start, to the “kicking” incident, and of course, Patrick’s words of wisdom up above.
 Also, eager face:

 But that’s not why it’s the best.
 It’s the ending.
 It wouldn’t be a stretch to call it one of the greatest moments in cartoon history.
 IT’S THAT GOOD!
 I actually call it “Squidward’s Finest Hour”, because it is one of the few times that Squidward, or any of the other cast members, is able to be this successful.
 I read a tweet on Twitter yesterday from another fan, saying that they felt this moment perfectly encapsulates Spongebob’s rise to success: it was nervous and unsure of itself, but once it got going, everybody loved it, and everyone loved Stephen Hillenburg for giving it to us.
 Just look at how much love the clip of it got when someone posted it on Twitter.
 It’s clear that Spongebob meant a lot to my generation, and that a lot of us will miss Stephen Hillenburg and thank him for what he gave us.